dtr-org/unit-e/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Bitcoin Core
+Build unit-e
 ------------------------

-1. Clone the Bitcoin Core source code:
+1. Clone the unit-e source code:

         git clone https://github.com/bitcoin/bitcoin
         cd bitcoin

-2. Build Bitcoin Core:
+2. Build unit-e:

-    Configure and build the headless Bitcoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless unit-e binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.